Notarisation

 Once the has value is minted, a url link to the Ethereum address where the data is stored as a public record is presented.

-The notarisation step mints the final encrypted volume's hash value on the blockchain -- completing our geoprivacy approach.
+The notarization step mints the final encrypted volume's hash value on the blockchain -- completing our geoprivacy approach.
 The filename and hash value are submitted for minting on the Ethereum blockchain and thereafter, forever exists as a public.
 All intended recipients can use the Etherscan Sepolia Testnet Explorer to verify the encrypted volume's originality.